-Doppelgängers & Doubles: Automata, Mannequins, Clones, Avatars
+Doppelgängers & Doubles: Literary Alter-Egos, Automata, Mannequins, Clones, Avatars

-In this section of EXPO 1213/1223, we will read about, analyze, discuss, research, and write about the idea of Doppelgänger in a variety of its doubling guises—as shadow, automaton, replicant, clone, mannequin, and avatar—in a attempt to grasp its meaning and relational function that disturbs or confronts the duality of self—rather than merely dividing the self or mirroring the self.
-In other words, the Doppelgânger as process and not just thing in disciplines like psychoanalytic theory, philosophy, literature, painting, fiction, opera, cinema, and computer technology.
+In this course, we will read, analyze, discuss, research, and write about the concept of doppelgängers and reproducible doubling in a variety of guises—as shadow, automaton, mannequin, replicant, clone, and avatar—in a attempt to understand the meaning and relational function that disturbs or confronts the wholeness of self identity, dividing, fracturing, or mirroring the self.
+In other words, the doubling function of the doppelgänger not only as a figure, but also and more importantly as a process in disciplines like painting, fiction, poetry, opera, cultural studies, fashion opera, TV and cinema, and virtual reality.

 We will explore the creepy + uncanny figures of Doppelgängers & Doubles in Freud’s essay on “The Uncanny,” E.T.A.
 Hoffmann’s Grimm’s Fairy Tale-esque story “The Sandman” (and its sampling in a modern performance of Jacques Offenbach’s nineteenth-century opera The Tales of Hoffman, the divided self of “double consciousness” theorized by W.E.B.
 Dubois, and literary doubles in Gilman’s “Yellow Wall Paper,” Wilde’s Picture of Dorian Gray, and a short story by Langston Hughes titled “Passing.”
 Our attention will move to the commodification of gender in human doubling we see mirrored in the figure of the mannequin, in fashion models, and in clones.
 Recent developments in biotechnology and computer technology raise new questions + concerns about robots replacing human workers, and the psychological affects of social media/computer game avatars.